 For those of us who cannot run or choose not to run, jogging is a great way to burn calories.
 Slow jogging has even been seen to increase women's life expectancy by 5.6 years and men's by 6.2 years on average.
 But getting the pace right is key for optimal results.
 Avoid the temptation to break into a near run at 6 mph.
 Instead, aim to hit health highs by sticking to a comfortable 4–5 mph pace.
 Light jogging may actually be better for health than moderate or strenuous jogging.

-Road to complete recovery after a marathon is difficult but possible by following both short-term and long-term recovery methods.
+The road to complete recovery after a marathon is difficult but not impossible.
 Do not stop running soon after the marathon, take an ice bath and get into some compression wear before you prepare for a long and sound sleep soon after the marathon.
 Replenish your body with antioxidant-rich food and enroll in an aerobics class till you recover completely.

 Don't run full throttle the very first day.
 Give your heart and your muscles time to cope and settle into a routine.
 Then step up the speed and the mileage to get benefits.
 Any sign of nagging pains and aches, halt and head to your physio.
 Slip on the right pair of shoes that will enhance your performance and keep sipping enough water before, during, and after the run to keep your blood pressure from dipping below normal.